aurobindodebnath/Calculator-App/README.md

 ## Introduction
 This is a Calculator App built in React Native.
 Since React Native is cross-platform, the application can run both in Android and IOS post built.

 **_ NOTE- THE PROJECT IS NO LONGER MAINTAINED.
-THE CODE WAS LAST UPDATED IN 2018.
 THE NPM MODULES IN USE MAY HAVE SECURITY VULNERABILITIES _**

 ## Preview
 ![alt text](calculator-RN.png)